-For many entrepreneurs, the last thing you want to worry about (or do) is managing.
+For many businesspeople, the last thing you want to worry about (or do) is managing people.
 You want to get out there and meet customers and create awesome products and bring exciting new opportunities through your front door.
-But unless you've hired a management team to take on the task of managing your people, then you're still on the hook.
+But unless you've hired people to take on the task of managing your employees, then you're still on the hook.

-The good news is that you can make that task a little bit easier for yourself by remembering these 7 essential management keys, and your organization will benefit as a direct result.
+The good news is that you can make that task a little bit easier for yourself by remembering these 7 essential leadership keys, and your organization will benefit as a direct result.

 Every employee needs goals to strive for.
 Not only do goals give employees direction and purpose, but they ensure that your employees are working towards the overall organizational goals.
 Set specific and measurable goals with your employees, then regularly monitor their progress toward achieving them.

-Without a doubt, owning a company is serious business.
+Without a doubt, running a company is serious business.
 Products and services must be sold and delivered, and money must be made.
-Despite the gravity of these responsibilities, successful managers make their organizations fun places to work.
-Instead of having employees who look for every possible reason to call in sick or to arrive to work late or go home early, managers whose organizations have fun end up with an energized workforce that works hard and plays hard.
+Despite the gravity of these responsibilities, successful leaders make their organizations fun places to work.
+Instead of having employees who look for every possible reason to call in sick or to arrive to work late or go home early, organizations work hard and play hard end up with a more loyal, energized workforce.